 The free Jordan visa requires you to complete a simple form upon arrival.
 Once inside Jordan it is assumed you are going to Aqaba, so this is not designed for you to just go tour the rest of Jordan (though that is still also possible).
-After entry you have 48 hours to get this visa validated at the ASEZA office near the outskirts of Aqaba if and only if you obtained it anywhere else besides at the Aqaba border or port entry.
+After entry you have 48 hours to get this visa validated at the ASEZA office near the outskirts of Aqaba or a police station if and only if you obtained it anywhere else besides at the Aqaba border or port entry.
 This is easy if you are working with a tour agency as they will do it for you.
-If you are independent, it will require a taxi ride.
-If you do NOT do this, you will pay for the visa when you leave Jordan.
+If you do NOT do this, you may pay for the visa when you leave Jordan.
 (And truth be told, the immigration agent in Amman didn’t charge me anything at all and I did not leave from the border I entered at which is often said to be the rule!)

 Not Entering Via Aqaba?

 No worries.
 You can request this free visa in Amman or at SHEIKH Hussein (not KING Hussein, no visas granted there) when you arrive if you are heading to Aqaba in 48 hours. (confirmed by an actual traveler as recently as February 2019)

 Read my article about crossing the Israeli-Jordanian border by land.

 Aqaba makes a good home base for Wadi Rum and Petra, plus it is a very good scuba diving destination.